ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

   - as far as I know, we can use Total-Seq antibodies to combine ADT and HTO data into the same library (I think the convention is to call these libraries `-AH`)
 - `BCL Run ID`: name of the BCL file the FASTQs will be put into **or** some short-hand ID
 - `Processing Run`: the name of the ["processing run"][`Processing-Run`] (see [Glossary]) that the data is being organized under (e.g. all jobs necessary to convert BCL(s) into FBM(s) and TCR/VDJ output(s)).
+- `Library Features`: this links a sample to its list of features in the [Library Features Table].
+The value is `-` if we are not measuring any ADTs or HTOs

 ### Explanation of this spreadsheet
 This spreadsheet shows three Seq-Run-FASTQ Sets that are obtained from processing the outputs from a single 10x chip lane (e.g. `XL-1`) to generate three sequencing libraries (`GEX`, `ADT`, and `HTO`), merging into a pooled library, sequencing, and then de-multiplexing the BCL file.
+Note, that the four biological samples from the [Sample-Level Spreadsheet] are not indicated in this table - this sample-level information will only be obtained after de-hashing after the Processing-Run.

 ## 3. Library Features Table
 | Library | Feature | Index |